Engee documentation

 No description has been provided for this image

-Try to compare the results of processing with linear and non-linear filtering by software.
+Try to compare the results of linear

 Custom segmentation function